dse/monospace-font-list/monospace-font-list.md

         Originally distributed with Internet Explorer 4.0 as Monotype.com; renamed Andale Mono for IE 5 and 6.
         Included in Core fonts for the Web.
         Bundled with macOS.
-        Sold by the Ascender Corporation with bold and italic variants supporting WGL Also sold by Monotype.
+        Sold by the Ascender Corporation with bold and italic variants supporting WGL.
+        Also sold by Monotype.

+-   tags:

+    -   paid

 -   urls:
     -   <https://www.myfonts.com/fonts/mti/andale-mono/> [0.7]